TomR21/Filesharer/README.md

 Note that the first time using this program might open Google prompting to allow Filesharer to access your Google Drive Folder.

 The application can be run without user input using `java -jar C:\Users\current_user\Filesharer\build\libs\Filesharer-1.0-all.jar boot` or
 `java -jar C:\Users\current_user\Filesharer\build\libs\Filesharer-1.0-all.jar shutdown`.
-These automatically download or delete and upload all files in savedFiles.txt respectively.
+These automatically download or upload all files in savedFiles.txt respectively.